alexch/codelikethis/public/lessons/learn_to_code/objects.md

 # Strings

-A STRING is a collection of characters, like a word or a sentence.
+A STRING is an object that's a collection of characters, like a word or a sentence.

     "apple"
     "banana"